-- 3 Segment objects, each representing data from a single trial, - 1 RecordingChannelGroup, composed of 8 RecordingChannel objects. - RC = RecordingChannel AS = AnalogSignal
+- 3 Segment objects, each representing data from a single trial, - 1 ChannelIndex.

-Segment and RecordingChannel objects provide two different ways to access the data, corresponding respectively, in this scenario, to access by time and by space.
+Segment and ChannelIndex objects provide two different ways to access the data, corresponding respectively, in this scenario, to access by time and by space.

-Note: segments do not always represent trials, they can be used for many purposes: segments could represent parallel recordings for different subjects, or different steps in a current clamp protocol.
+Note: Segments do not always represent trials, they can be used for many purposes: segments could represent parallel recordings for different subjects, or different steps in a current clamp protocol.